Breast Revision Surgery

 There are several important advantages of having breast implants in a submuscular (behind the muscle) pocket, which is Dr. Turkeltaub’s preference most of the time, as compared to a submammary one (in front of the muscle).
 By repositioning the breast implants from in front of the muscle—the location which is most often associated with problems—to behind the muscle, many of these issues can be addressed.
 The reverse can be performed though there are far fewer indications to do it.

 Malposition of the Implants

 Implants may not be situated exactly where they should be on one or both sides.
-This can be the result of pre-existing anatomical asymmetries that were not taken into consideration or just a lack of precision in their placement.
+This can be the result of pre-existing anatomical asymmetries that were not taken into consideration, a lack of precision in their placement or even disruption of supportive structures for a number of reasons.
 As a result, the implants may be too high, too low, too close or too far apart relative to their ideal position, or even asymmetrically placed.

 Implant Pocket Configuration Issues

 In order to be able to insert a breast implant, a pocket (space) is surgically created either in front of or behind the chest wall muscle.
 When performed without precision, these spaces can be too large, too small, too close together or higher or lower than ideal.
 This can result in an abnormally wide space between the breasts, or not enough space resulting in a confluence of the breasts called symmastia (or a “uni-boob”).
 The implants can also be situated too low, not low enough or asymmetrically.
 When the pockets are over-enlarged, the implants can slide too far out to the side when a woman is lying down or even leaning to one side.